Office hours: Monday - Friday, 9:00am - 5:00pm

 This site provides information about the Cook County Assessor’s Office, which is responsible for assessing all properties in Cook County.
 You can use this site to look up the assessment and characteristics of your property as well as the other 1.8 million parcels of property in the county.
 This information can be used for appealing your properties assessed value online.
 It also contains information regarding property tax exemptions qualifications.

-The 2018 senior renewal applications have been mailed with a due date of February 6th, 2019.
-This application was mailed to all seniors that were born in 1952 or earlier and had the exemption on their 2017 tax bill.
-Bring your 2017 IRS 1040 or proof of income for everyone who lives in your home and we can complete the application for you.
+The 2019 senior freeze renewal applications have been mailed with a due date of February 13th, 2020.
+This application was mailed to all seniors that were born in 1953 or earlier and had the senior freeze exemption on their 2018 tax bill.
+Bring your 2018 IRS 1040 or proof of income for everyone who lives in your home and we can complete the application for you.

 Senior Citizen Exemption